TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 ### Summary

-Modern web environment provides a wide variety of well-established tools to visualize a dataset as a chart.
-However, in some scenarios, just displaying the chart on a web page is not what's needed.
-The chart may have to be created and shared daily/weekly/monthly, with human intervention in the process minimized.
-The chart rendering can also be a part of a larger server pipeline, further calling for automation.
-Or, the chart may have to be displayed as a part of a desktop application.
+#### Problem

+Business people often want to automate their reporting.
+The resulting files may include a variety of data, including charts over different slices of the app's domain.
+In terms of development, it is pretty costly to implement and support such a chart rendering on the server-side, in the JVM world.

+At the same time, the modern HTML/CSS/JS tech stack provides a lot of means to build any charts.
+Being executed in a browser, such a code renders the charts the same for every end-user.
+It would be nice to use this approach on a JVM server/desktop application and write an automated solution to export images with no need for human actions, such as making screenshots.

+#### Solution

-This example demonstrates how to tackle these challenges with the help of JxBrowser.
+This example demonstrates how to tackle these challenges with JxBrowser.
-The showcased application is a web server that utilizes the power of JxBrowser to render an arbitrary web page and then export it to an image.
-With such an approach, the application renders the HTML/CSS/JS charts directly on the server side, offering their export as images to any caller.
-The export happens upon a programmatic request, once built and run, this solution requires no human interaction or intervention.
+The showcased application is a web server that utilizes the JxBrowser API to render an arbitrary web page, and then export it to an image.
+The resulting images are exactly the same as if they are rendered by a plain desktop Chromium browser.

+With such an approach, the application renders the HTML/CSS/JS charts directly on the server side, upon a programmatic request.
+Once built and run, this solution requires no human interaction or intervention.
-It can be hosted on a dedicated server or a Cloud VM, rendering and sharing charts upon requests such as a cron job or a REST API call from another program.
+It can be hosted on a dedicated server or a Cloud VM, rendering and sharing charts upon requests, such as a cron job or a REST API call from another program.

-Using JxBrowser to build an application like this entails the following benefits:

-1. A fully automated chart-drawing solution, which requires neither human actions nor an open UI to draw the charts and share them via communication channels of choice.
-2. The access to a rich web ecosystem of charting libraries like [Chart.js][chart.js] when rendering charts from within a Java/Kotlin app.
-This includes the frontend styling options, like [Bootstrap][bootstrap] or [Material][material] typography.
+To sum up, here is a short list of benefits:

+1. Full automation of rendering.
+2. Ability to use anything the web world provides, including excellent libraries like [Chart.js][chart.js], [Bootstrap][bootstrap] or [Material][material] typography, with a Java/Kotlin application.
-3. The ability to re-use the same chart-drawing code on the web server and the web client if necessary.
+3. Re-use the same chart-drawing code on the web server and the web client, e.g., to generate a preview.
+The outcome is identical.
-4. The chart-drawing mechanism that works identically on a web server, a desktop app, a console app, and in any other environment where JxBrowser is available.
-5. The ability to switch between Java and Kotlin APIs of JxBrowser, which are interchangeable and offer the same functionality, depending on the project's language of choice.

 ### Description